mworks/mworks.github.io/index.markdown

 __If you are interested in seriously playing with the MW code base:__ the place to start is the [mw build repository](http://github.com/mworks-project/mw_build/tree/master).
 There, you'll find instructions on how to automatically checkout the project in its entirety, along with some guidance on how to build everything.

 ### How can I help improve MWorks? ###
-Right now, if you're using MW, the most helpful thing you can do is to [report bugs](http://mworks.lighthouseapp.com) as you find them (see also the "Issue Tracking" sidebar to the right).
+Right now, if you're using MW, the most helpful thing you can do is to [report bugs](http://help.mworks-project.org/discussion/new) as you find them.
 The key to productively reporting issues is to provide as much info as possible (e.g. what where you doing when a crash happened, or what experiment caused the crash).
 If you really want to be helpful, doing a bit of detective work and coming up with the minimal experiment that exposes a problem will result in the bug being fixed much faster.

 If you want to add to MW or fix a bug yourself, the best thing to do is to [fork](http://railsontherun.com/2008/3/3/how-to-use-github-and-submit-a-patch) the relevant project, fix the bug, and then initiate a "pull request" on the github site.